htnyquist/pony-music-archive/README.md

 - `convert` utility from ImageMagick (auto-cropping the cover art)
 - `metaflac` (adding cover art to FLACs)
 - `opusenc` (converting songs to Opus)
-- The `sqlite3` and `acoustid` Python3 packages to build the song database
+- The `sqlite3` and `pyacoustid` Python3 packages to build the song database
-- An `audioread` package built from Git master, due to a crippling memory leak in the last release (2.1.6)...
+- The `audioread` package
 - Basic unix tools: `grep`, `awk` and `file` (misc processing)

 ## Release scripts